Your fact-checking cheat sheet for Trump’s immigration address

 “Zero people were murdered or injured in terrorist attacks committed on U.S. soil by special interest aliens who entered illegally from 1975 through the end of 2017,” according to the libertarian Cato Institute.
 “However, seven special interest aliens who initially entered illegally have been convicted of planning a terrorist attack on U.S. soil.
 They all entered illegally from Canada or jumped ship in American ports before the list of special interest countries even existed.
 None of them successfully carried out their attacks and none illegally crossed the Mexican border.”

-–The number of terror-watchlisted encountered at the southern border has increased over the past two years.
+— The number of terror-watchlisted encountered at the southern border has increased over the past two years.

 Without minimizing the potential threat, this claim should be taken with a heavy dose of salt, because it’s impossible to compare her numbers.
 Did it increase from three to five, or 100 to 150?
 There’s no indication whatsoever.
 As noted above, the State Department says there’s no credible information that terrorists have tried to enter through the southern border.